h1 tags

 TL;DR

-Our conclusion is that while it’s fine to stick with one H1 per page, multiple H1s can be used as long as they are not being overused to the point of spamming, and the H1s fit contextually within the structure of the page.
+Our conclusion is that while it’s fine to stick with one H1 per page, multiple H1s can be used as long as they are not overused to the point of spamming and fit contextually within the page’s structure.
+As far as SEO improvements from headers, the improvement seems to be negligible.

 Update: Google created a video on October 3, 2019 – Multiple H1 headings: how to handle them for SEO & accessibility